titanluz/titanluz/README.md

 </p>

 <p align="center">
-my ponytown boundaries are no heavy inspo or copying my ponies and no roleplaying nor covering my pony (which is mostly done as weak ass ragebait) just be normal idk
+my ponytown boundaries are no heavy inspo or copying my ponies and no roleplaying nor covering my pony (which is mostly done as weak ass ragebait) just be normal idk. if i unfriended you then no personal feelings dude i just didn't remember you or i'm following your dni
 </p>

 <p align="center">